 For a light breakfast and a chance to enjoy Vietnam’s famous iced coffee known as cà phê đá, try out The Morning Café (36 Lê Lợi, 2nd Floor, District 1, +84 93 838 33 30).
 It’s a bit tricky to find, but honestly what isn’t in Ho Chi Minh?
 Alternatively, The Workshop (27 Ngô Đức Kế, 2nd Floor, District 1, +84 8 3824 6801) seems to get A LOT of attention, though we’ve never personally been so try at your own risk.

 For an upscale dinner, we love Temple Club (29-31 Tôn Thất Thiệp, Bến Nghé, District 1, +84 8 3829 9244).
 The restaurant gained fame after a visit from, wait for it… wait for it… Angelina Jolie and Brad Pitt!
 The interior design is European but the menu offers upscale renditions of regional Vietnamese.
 We enjoy sipping our night cap in Temple Club’s beautiful back lounge after dinner.

 Everyone at Out Adventures agrees, Liberty Central Saigon Riverside Hotel (17 Tôn Đức Thắng, Bến Nghé, District 1) is your best bet in the city.
 It is well located, modern and clean.
 The staff have always been accommodating and polite.

-Kick off 2020 aboard a gay Mekong River cruise.
+Kick off the new year aboard a gay Mekong River cruise.
 You can find full details such as departure dates, itinerary and price here.